IBM/trusted-service-identity/docs/spire-helm.md

 tornjak-tls    NodePort   10.108.8.17     <none>        20000:30258/TCP   158m
 ```

-“spire-server” service is used by the SPIRE agents and Workload Registrar to communicate with the SPIRE server and it needs to be accessible to them (used in step 2).
+“spire-server” service is used by the SPIRE agents to communicate with the SPIRE server and it needs to be accessible to them (used in step 2).
-The “tornjak-*” services are used to access Tornjak server.
+The “tornjak-*” services are used to access Tornjak server in various protocols.

-On minikube, retrieve the access points using service names:
+On minikube, we can retrieve the access points using service names:

 ```console
 minikube service spire-server -n tornjak --url